 There are weird games, and then there’s D4: Dark Dreams Don’t Die.
 The mystery story surrounding a detective investigating his wife’s murder might seem cliché and overdone at first glance, but give creator Swery65 a few more minutes to show you its bizarre core.

-Largely taking place on board an airplane, your interactions with other characters are among the strangest and most entertaining we’ve ever seen in any media, and D4’s mini-games and Kinect integration make it an experience unlike anything else on the Xbox One.
-Unfortunately, the game was never finished, but you owe it to yourself to jump in and see what’s possible when an auteur is given free rein to do whatever he wants.
+Largely taking place on board an airplane, this game is utterly fascinating.
+The player’s interactions with other characters are among the strangest and most entertaining we’ve ever seen in any media, and D4’s mini-games and Kinect integration make it an experience unlike anything else on the Xbox One.
+Unfortunately, the game was never finished – but you owe it to yourself to jump in and see what’s possible when an auteur is given free rein to do whatever he wants.

 Dance Central Spotlight